dqops/dqo/docs/checks/column/strings/string-in-set-count.md

 **string in set count** checks

 **Description**
-Column level check that ensures that there are no more than a maximum number of empty strings in a monitored column.
+Column level check that the number of strings from a set in a column does not exceed the minimum accepted count.

 ___